denten-books/plain-text/1-metaphor.md

 thing [...] the more actively we use it, the more original our relation to it becomes and the more undisguisedly it is encountered as what it is, a useful thing" [@heidegger_being_1996, 65].
 For Heidegger, a tool like a hammer had to be understood through use.
-It was inaccessible to reason, reflection, or theory alone.
+It was inaccessible to reason or theory alone.
 The hammer comes into focus through what he called *circumspection* [*Umsicht*]---the peripheral awareness of the object ready-to-hand [*zuhanden*] [@heidegger_sein_1967, 69].
 One relates to the tool in the process of manipulating it, while concentrating on the task at hand: the seamster is not interested in the needle, only in the work of sewing [@heidegger_being_1996, 65].
 Later, Heidegger would connect his account of tool use with philosophy itself, as a mode of truth seeking or unconcealment [@heidegger_question_1977, 319].
 When used properly, the tool reveals some